 April is almost over.
 Teachers are retiring and moving.
 Schools are growing.
 New teachers are finishing their student-teaching assignments and interviewing.
-A first year teacher is born—the newness, the excitement, the work.
+A first year teacher is born—the newness, the excitement, the work, the lesson planning.

 I’ve started new teaching jobs which entailed a new classroom and curriculum set-up on my part, twice.
 As a new English teacher, you will encounter lots of obstacles.

 First year teachers, I’m not going to lie.
 It’s work.
 It’s sweat.
 If you’re like me, you might cry a few times.
 You can do it though.